Saint-Martin-des-Landes

 Saint-Martin-des-Landes (/fr/) is a commune in the Orne department in north-western France.

 Geography

 Saint-Martin-des-Landes along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

 The river Udon flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.